 LSTMs, a class of recurrent neural networks, are trained using gradient-based optimization to minimize prediction error over sequences of data.
 While they can, in principle, approximate complex temporal dynamics, matching the precision of ODE solvers would require their parameters to be tuned with near-exact accuracy---a level of precision that is unrealistic for gradient descent methods, which are inherently approximate and prone to local minima, saddle points, and vanishing gradients.
 Accordingly, the best VPT that has been achieved with LSTMs for the L63 system is 6 Lyapunov times (\cref{tbl:L63:vpt:lit}).

 Unlike LSTMs, most Reservoir Computers, such as the Echo State Network (ESN) \citep{jaeger2001echo}, are typically trained by solving a linear system of equations, which allows for more precise weight estimation.
 Similar to LSTMs, Reservoir Computers predict the next state $u(t+\stepsize)$ based on the current state $u(t)$ and an internal memory state $r(t)$, known as the reservoir.
 Up to 13 Lyapunov times VPT have been achieved with Reservoir Computers (\cref{tbl:L63:vpt:lit}).
-However, in our setup, where the system evolves deterministically as $u(t+\stepsize)=\Phi_{\stepsize}(u(t))$, the use of an auxiliary memory is unnecessary and complicates the learning task.
-Moreover, RCs commonly use regularization during training to reduce variance and improve numerical stability.
+However, in the setup considered here, where the system evolves deterministically as $u(t+\stepsize)=\Phi_{\stepsize}(u(t))$, the use of an auxiliary memory is unnecessary and complicates the learning task.
+Moreover, RCs commonly use regularization during training to reduce variance and improve numerical stability, although some can be trained without regularization in well-conditioned regimes \citep{Santos2025}.
 While beneficial with noisy data, regularization introduces bias that limits forecasting accuracy, preventing performance at machine precision.
 Finally, some RCs such as the ESN rely on randomly initialized neural networks to construct features.
 Compared to structured polynomial bases, this random approach is less efficient for precise function approximation and, without regularization, would lead to numerical instability when the resulting features are nearly linearly dependent.